UNDP-Data/Vaccine-Equity-Dashboard-Data/README.md

 The multidimensional and socio-economic approach to vaccine equity provides new insights into access to and affordability of vaccines globally anchored in fundamental development challenges of debt, economic recovery, employment, and welfare.

 ## Our Dataset
-Currently, the country and regionallevel data presented on the Global Dashboard is divided into three broad themes.
+Currently, the country and regional level data presented on the Global Dashboard is divided into three broad themes.

 ### Accessibility:
 Includes variables that describe the current global supply and its utilisation and in-country prioritisation.